mikezhang070/HantaCast/README.md

 HantaCast integrates a **MixLinear-based deep temporal signal learner** with **SEIRD-constrained epidemiological dynamics** into a unified hybrid model.

-- **MixLinear temporal signal learner**: A gated mixture-of-experts architecture combining temporal, trend, frequency, and covariate expert branches.
-It learns time-varying temporal signals from retrospective case-count windows and covariate time series.
-- **SEIRD dynamics**: A discrete-time SEIRD compartmental model with an intervention-modulated transmission rate (beta_t).
-The MixLinear temporal signal enters the beta_t pathway as an additional time-varying modifier.
-- **Coupling**: The MixLinear signal modulates beta_t, which in turn drives the SEIRD compartmental evolution.
-Forecasts are mechanistically constrained trajectories, not unconstrained regression curves.

 ## Directory Structure

 ```